netcorexc0a8/tftpw/README.md

 # TFTPW

-A web interface for managing a TFTP server, built with Python Flask.
+A web interface for managing a TFTPW server, built with Python Flask.
 Allows uploading, downloading, and deleting files with file hash display (MD5 and SHA-512) and upload progress bars.

 ---